LispEngineer/EthernetRepeater/README.md

   * Handle all 3 speeds: 1000 does not currently work
   * Check frame CRC
   * Handle non-nibble/byte aligned receives (if necessary? and see below)
+    * Once we see the SFD (`0xD5`) we should jump to the payload, even if it is less than the 8th byte.
+This way received data is always at 8.
+    * Proper fix: do not save preamble bytes at all :)
   * Expand RAM size:
     * Allow reads 32 or 64 bits at a time, but still write 1 byte at a time with byte selects
     * Same, but write a word at a time